bstarke/postgres-class/README.md

 ### Api for Movies-Web

-Fetches data from IMDB Api and populates MySQL DB
+Fetches data from IMDB Api and populates a Postgresql DB